Pocono Region – Long Weekend Guide

 Hiking is available at the Jockey Hollow portion of the site.
 You can also visit the John Wick home in the Jockey Hollow area.

-The Ford Mansion – Washington’s Headquarters, is open by guided tour only.
+The Ford Mansion – Washington’s Headquarters, is open for guided tours only.
 Tickets for the tour are available at the Washington Headquarters Museum.
 The Mansion is one of the oldest house museums in the United States.

 The park was more interesting than I had expected.
-The park honors the site where the Continental Army wintered over from December 1779 to June 1780 – the coldest winter on record.
+It honors the site where the Continental Army wintered from December 1779 to June 1780, the coldest winter on record.

 Day 3: Monday